When in Cockscomb, do as the Jaguars do.

 With panoramic views, hundreds of species of birds and home to all five species of Belize’s wild cats, Cockscomb Basin Wildlife Sanctuary is an unforgettable adventure!

 The world’s first jaguar preserve consists of 128,000 protected acres.
 It is a short 30-minute drive Northwest from Placencia in Southern Belize.
-An expanse of biodiversity, the reserve is a safe haven for all of Belize’s wild cats including Puma, Ocelot, Margay, Jaguar and Jaguarandi.
+An expanse of biodiversity, the reserve is a safe haven for all of Belize’s wild cats including Puma, Ocelot, Margay, Jaguar, and Jaguaranudi.
 These majestic creatures are a marvel to behold in their natural habitat.

-In the sanctuary you’ll find signs of activity everywhere.
-Scats on trails and paw prints in the mud are recorded almost daily.
-At the Cockscomb Basin Wildlife Sanctuary you are immersed deep into the world of these wild cats.
+In the sanctuary, you’ll find signs of activity everywhere.
+Recordings are almost daily of scats on trails and paw prints in the mud.
+At the Cockscomb Basin Wildlife Sanctuary, you are immersed deep into the world of these wild cats.
 Who knows?
-You might be lucky enough to experience a close encounter.
+You might also be lucky enough to experience a close encounter.

 What to do!

-When in Cockscomb, do as the jaguars do and prowl the grounds at night.
+When in Cockscomb, do as the Jaguars do and prowl the grounds at night.
 The Sanctuary offers camping facilities, cabins, and night tours for those interested in trying to see the nocturnal cats in the wild.
-Head out at daybreak and stay quiet – you may be greeted with a flurry of colour from Keel-Billed Toucans gliding through the air, or a troop of pig-like Peccaries, and yes, even that coveted Jaguar encounter!
+Head out at daybreak and stay quiet – you may receive a greeting with a flurry of colour from Keel-Billed Toucans gliding through the air or a troop of pig-like Peccaries, and yes, even that coveted Jaguar encounter!

 During the day, trek to one of three waterfalls within the Basin for a refreshing picnic, or head to the lookout of Ben’s Bluff for an expansive view of the CBWS Basin and Victoria Peak on a clear day.
 During the rainy season, drift downstream on a river tubing excursion for highlights of the South Stann Creek River at your leisure.